aminLK/holberton-system_engineering-devops/0x00-shell_basics/REDAME.md

  Hello.

-I created an ssh key on powershells to hen make the key functions on git.
+l created an ssh key
+on powershell to then function the key on git.